RenaldoMenelas/Microsoft-leap-resume/README.md

   - App displays a specified Statistic on wage ineqaulity between men and women and specfied races.

-  - Based on selected group you would get a statitic of how likely on race or gender are likely to get paid than the other
+  - Based on selected group you would get a statistic of how likely on race or gender are likely to get paid than the other

   - React js, Axios
   ```